Subroz/kidlearnapp/replit.md

   - Counting Game: Learn to count objects
   - Shape Match: Identify shapes by their silhouettes
   - Color Quiz: Learn to identify colors
+  - Pattern Puzzle: Find the next item in a sequence pattern